REAL ESTATE INVESTING IN AUSTIN TX – FAQ

-Homes in Austin generally lease for somewhere between 0.5% to 0.8% of the market sales price per month.
-So, for example, a $250,000 home at 0.7% of market value would have a monthly lease value of $1,750/mo.
+Homes in Austin generally lease for somewhere between 0.4% to 0.6% of the market sales price per month.
+So, for example, a median value $500,000 home at 0.5% of market value would have a monthly lease value of $2,500/mo.
 More expensive homes have lower ratios.
-Cheaper homes have higher ratios, but they are cheaper for a reason.
+Cheaper homes below median value generally have higher ratios, but they are cheaper for a reason.
 Be careful.
 You want to be able to attract quality tenants.

 You also have to factor in tax advantages, depending on your income level and tax bracket, equity pay down over time, and depreciation write off over time.
 A “negative cash flow” property may be positive once everything is factored in.
 You and your accountant should assess how real estate investing will fit into your personal financial picture, and how it compares to alternatives such as the stock market.

 Q: Can you help me decide if investing is a good idea for me?

-A: No. Thats’ not what we do, other than to say we think it’s a good idea for many, but not for most.
-We help financially qualified individuals identify and acquire residential homes, but we are not financial advisors or accountants.
+A: No. That’s not what we do, other than to say we think it’s a good idea for many, but not for most.
+We help financially qualified individuals identify and acquire residential investment properties, but we are not professional financial advisors or accountants.
 The above should get you started on considering the basic parameters we think a prudent investor should consider.
 We’re here to help once you’ve determined that investing is a good idea for you and your financial goals.